 Confidently Work in Healthcare

 Our graduates are able to confidently work in a variety of healthcare fields.
-BSN graduates also have additional opportunities to further their education in the future.
+BSN graduates also have additional opportunities to further their education in the future by transferring their credits and advancing their skills in our Master of Science in Nursing (MSN) program.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for registered nurses is 15%.2 A BSN degree from Rasmussen College's Nursing school online and on campus can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for registered nurses is 15%.
+A BSN degree from Rasmussen College's Nursing School online and on campus can help set you up for success in this growing field.

 What Skills Will I Gain?